Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   **Save Audio Advanced 🔊 🅑🅔🅣🅐**: Saves audio data (received in ComfyUI's standard AUDIO format, or common dictionary formats) to disk as FLAC, WAV, or MP3, with format-specific quality/compression options.
 *   **Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐**: Analyzes the last N frames of an image batch for sharpness and clips the batch to include frames up to the sharpest one found (optionally skipping text/blank frames). !!!NOTE!!!
 The logic for this node was borrowed from somewhere on the internet, but as I had no intention of publishing this until it was requested, I didn't bookmark where I got it.
 If it's yours, please let me know and I will link and credit accordingly.

-*   **Load Text Incrementally BETA**: Loads text files (.txt) sequentially from a specified directory.
-It uses an internal index that increments each time the node is executed, cycling through the available text files.
-It has an optional input to reset the index, and can filter for specific filenames.
+*   **Load Text from index 📼 🅑🅔🅣🅐**: Loads a text file (.txt) from a specified directory based on its index in the sorted list of files.
 ## Features

 *   Simple cropping of video frame batches.
-*   Ability to round crop width and height up to the nearest multiple (e.g., 8, 16, 32).
+*   Ability to round crop width and height up to the nearest multiple (e.g., 8, 16, 32)
 *   Outputs crop information (`BETA_CROPINFO`) needed for precise stitching.
 *   Stitches processed crops back into their original positions on the full frames.
 *   Advanced audio saving to **FLAC**, **WAV**, or **MP3**.